Xilinx/Vitis_Libraries/vision/docs/src/migrating-hls-video-library-to-vitis-vision.rst

    |                      |                      | location.                |
    +----------------------+----------------------+--------------------------+

-Infrastructure files available in HLS Video Library hls_video_core.hpp, hls_video_mem.hpp, hls_video_types.hpp are moved to xf_video_core.hpp, xf_video_mem.hpp, xf_video_types.hpp in Vitis vision Library and hls_video_imgbase.hpp is deprecated.
-Code inside these files unchanged except that these are now under xf::cv::namespace.
+Infrastructure files available in the HLS Video Library hls_video_core.hpp, hls_video_mem.hpp, hls_video_types.hpp are moved to xf_video_core.hpp, xf_video_mem.hpp, xf_video_types.hpp in the Vitis vision Library and hls_video_imgbase.hpp is deprecated.
+Code inside these files is unchanged except that these are now under xf::cv::namespace.

 Classes